danielschnoll/danielschnoll.github.io/index.md

 ## 🤝 Let's Connect!

-I'm always interested in connecting with fellow developers, potential collaborators, and anyone passionate about technology.
+I'm always interested in connecting with fellow developers, potential collaborators, technology and business leaders, and anyone else passionate about the industry.
 Feel free to reach out to me on LinkedIn, or explore my GitHub profile to look at past projects.

 ### 📬 Contact Information
 - 💼 **LinkedIn:** [linkedin.com/in/danielschnoll](https://linkedin.com/in/yourprofile)